matomo-org/developer-documentation/docs/3.x/working-with-piwiks-ui.md

 ./console development:enable
 ```

-This way Javascript files won't be merged and you can debug the original JavaScript source code.
+This way JavaScript files won't be merged and you can debug the original JavaScript source code.

 ## Special HTML Elements